Hydrocodone Addiction, Effects and Treatment

 Aside from relieving pain, prescription opioids like hydrocodone can also make people feel relaxed and/or high.
 They are considered dangerous because opioids are highly addictive, and their misuse can lead to overdose and death.3

 An opioid use disorder (OUD) can only be diagnosed by a medical or clinical professional.
-However, there are some things you can look out for if you believe someone you know might be abusing a prescription opioid like hydrocodone.
+However, there are some things you can look out for if you believe someone you know might be misusing a prescription opioid like hydrocodone.
 These signs include:6

-- Reporting lost or stolen medication frequently.
+- Frequently reporting lost or stolen medication.